 Image reconstruction loop

-- forward projection to the primary image to create artificial raw data
+- a forward projection to the primary image creates artificial raw data,

-- simulated data is then correlated to the measured raw data where an updated image is generated.
+- simulated data is then correlated to the measured raw data where an updated image is generated, and then

 The final back projection image that is produced.

 Iterative reconstruction has undergone notable improvement with the introduction of 'model-based iterative reconstruction'.
 Reconstructions models that can take into account optics, physics, scanner, or, noise statistics are proving to reduce image noise effectively while keeping the patient dose as low as reasonably achievable 1,2,5.

 - 1. Beister M, Kolditz D, Kalender WA.
 Iterative reconstruction methods in X-ray CT.
 Physica medica : PM : an international journal devoted to the applications of physics to medicine and biology : official journal of the Italian Association of Biomedical Physics (AIFB).
 28 (2): 94-108. doi:10.1016/j.ejmp.2012.01.003 - Pubmed

 - 2. Kim Milim, Jeong Min Lee and Jeong Hee Yoon et al. "Adaptive Iterative Dose Reduction Algorithm in CT: Effect on Image Quality Compared with Filtered Back Projection in Body Phantoms of Different Sizes".
 Korean Journal of Radiology 15, no. 2 (2014): 195. . doi:10.3348/kjr.2014.15.2.195.

 - 3. Euclid Seeram.
 Computed Tomography.
 ISBN: 9780323323017

 - 4. Euclid Seeram.
 Computed Tomography.
 ISBN: 9780323312882